DGoodman91/puppit/README.md

 ## About

 A framework for running integration tests on Puppet code/modules in locally provisioned containers.
 Uses docker to provision a container in which Puppet manifests are applied, then Goss is used to run acceptance tests on the resulting system.
+The motivation was to get far quicker feedback on changes than provided by VM-based acceptance testing.

 ---